Oregon Brewers Festival

 “I look into my crystal beer glass, and it won’t tell me what’s next,” Larrance said with a sly grin.
 “All it tells me is, ‘I’m empty.’”

-How Oregon Brewers Festival Works
+How Oregon Brewers Festival Found Success

-Each winter, craft breweries (as defined by the Brewers Association) apply to serve one — and only one — beer at the festival.
+Each winter, craft breweries (as defined by the Brewers Association) would apply to serve one — and only one — beer at the festival.
 It used to be that makers would submit their flagship ale, but nowadays, Larrance said, attendees are too discerning for that.
 “They’re looking for what’s new, what’s not in the store.”

-The festival committee aims to represent a range of beer styles and regions.
-At festival time, massive refrigeration trailers roll in, along with a veritable army of staff and volunteers coordinating the sale of beer mugs and $1 tokens (redeemed for tasters inside the festival).
-Also in the mix are live music performances, food vendors and security.
+The festival committee aimed to represent a range of beer styles and regions.
+At festival time, massive refrigeration trailers would roll in, along with a veritable army of staff and volunteers coordinating the sale of beer mugs and $1 tokens (redeemed for tasters inside the festival).
+Also in the mix were live music performances, food vendors and security.
 Sure, Larrance said, the beer lines can be pretty long, but that’s part of the game — strategizing your tasting play and hopefully making new friends along the way.
 “There are connoisseurs and common-seurs,” he joked.

-The Mission of Oregon Brewers Festival
+The Mission and Evolution of Oregon Brewers Festival

 Y a tu salud, Oregon Brewers Festival!